pragma-org/PDRs/PDR-0001-Process/README.md

 - The CIP (Cardano Improvement Proposal) & EIP (Ethereum Improvement Proposal) process designed for a large, well-established community with many subsystems and contributors can be a knowledgable source of inspiration.
 - Given the open source nature of Pragma and its projects, everything described in the PDR Process should be self explanatory.
-- ADR (Architecture Decision Record) tracks and explains critical architectural decisions, this can be adapted to drive the documentation of the decision making process related to the Pragma.
+- ADR (Architecture Decision Record) tracks and explains critical architectural decisions, this can be adapted to drive the documentation of the decision making process related to Pragma.

 [PDR-TEMPLATE.md]: https://github.com/pragma-org/PDRs/blob/main/.github/PDR-TEMPLATE.md